canonical/lxd/doc/howto/cluster_form.md

 See {ref}`clustering-members` for more information.

 You can form the LXD cluster interactively by providing configuration information during the initialization process or by using preseed files that contain the full configuration.

+To quickly and automatically set up a basic LXD cluster, you can use MicroCloud.
+Note, however, that this project is still in an early phase.

 ## Configure the cluster interactively